-The assets under this lien are usually those whose quantity and value may change regularly, such as inventory, accounts receivables and more.
+The assets under this lien are usually those whose quantity and value may change regularly, such as inventory, accounts receivables, and more.

 Floating Lien – Importance

 A floating charge is very advantageous for retailers.
-They could use their inventory or debtors to get a loan without risking their fixed assets.
+They could use their inventory or debtors to get loans without risking their fixed assets.
 In a floating lien, the items under the specific asset category may change, but this doesn’t change the right of the lender or the right and responsibility of the borrower.

 For example, a company uses its inventory as a floating charge.
 Now, the company will be able to sell, revalue it, or even increase or decrease its quantity.
 Also, any change in the value of the inventory won’t impact the floating charge.